Preschoolers Need to Play

 To keep active time fun, know what activities are best for your child's age group and make having a good time the top priority.
 For instance, preschoolers might groan if you drag them on a boring walk around an exercise track.
 But if you walk through the woods, stopping to admire nature and tossing rocks into a stream, the walk is much more appealing.

 Understanding which skills your child has — and is working on — is another key to keeping it fun.
 You can have a great time kicking the ball back and forth together, but your child probably wouldn't have much fun if put into a soccer game with all the rules enforced.

 Away From Home

-They'll enjoy simple games such as catch and tag, playing with plastic bats and balls, dancing, and tumbling.
-And kids still love to play "Duck, Duck, Goose," "London Bridge," "I'm a Little Teapot," or "Simon Says."
+Look for chances to be active away from home.
+At a childcare center or preschool, do kids have access to a playground or large indoor space for play?
+The games and equipment don't need to be fancy.
+Kids enjoy simple games, such as catch and tag, playing with plastic bats and balls, dancing, and tumbling.
+And they still love to play "Duck, Duck, Goose," "London Bridge," "I'm a Little Teapot," or "Simon Says."

 Parents Play an Important Role